Jonathon Hofer, Program Coordinator

 Prof. Scott Lefor was born and raised in Dickinson, ND, and spent time in seminary formation for the Diocese of Bismarck.
 After receiving a licentiate in philosophy from the Catholic University of America in Washington, DC, in 2015, he spent several semesters studying theology at the Pontifical University of Saint Thomas Aquinas in Rome.
 Since moving to Arizona in 2017, he has been certified in health care ethics with distinction from the National Catholic Bioethics Center and studied political economy at the University of Arizona.
 After two years teaching philosophy and theology at Notre Dame Preparatory High School in Scottsdale, he became Online Community Coordinator for the University of Mary and Academic Coordinator of Mary College at ASU.

 Larry Fraher, PhD

-Larry Fraher holds a PhD in Art and Religion from the Graduate Theological Union, Berkeley, CA. His research focuses on the imagination and human formation in faith.
-He also holds a MA in Systematic Theology and a BA in Theological Studies, both from Saint John’s University, Collegeville, MN.
-He has served in a variety of teaching and ministry roles in the Diocese of Phoenix since 1989.
-These include, Parish Coordinator of Youth Ministry, High School Theology Teacher, volleyball and track coach, Diocesan Director of Youth and Young Adult Ministries, Instructor and Program Coordinator at Kino Institute, and Director of Faith Formation and Education at Blessed Sacrament Parish in Scottsdale.
-He is married and has 3 daughters.
+Dr. Larry Fraher holds a PhD in Art and Religion from the Graduate Theological Union in Berkeley, CA. His research focuses on the imagination and human formation in faith.
+He also holds an MA in Systematic Theology and a BA in Theological Studies, both from Saint John’s University in Collegeville, MN.
+Dr. Fraher has served in a variety of teaching and ministry roles in the Diocese of Phoenix since 1989, including diocesan Director of Youth and Young Adult Ministries, instructor and program coordinator at the Kino Institute, parish Coordinator of Youth Ministry, high school theology teacher, and volleyball and track coach.
+He is married and has three daughters, and currently serves as Director of Faith Formation and Education at Blessed Sacrament Parish in Scottsdale.